hieutrtr/prime-service/README.md

 ## Features overview
 * Get the nearest prime less than or equal to number N input

+## Quick Start
+Use docker to start service on you local:

+`docker run -d --name prime-service -p 8080:8080 hieutrtr/prime-service:latest`

 ## Installation
 You need go installed and `GOBIN` in your `PATH`